gardenofwine/better-content-client-ios/README.md

 ## License

-BetterContent is available under the MIT license.
+BetterContent is available under the GPL license.
 See the LICENSE file for more info.